Scrunchie: History

 Philips E. Meyers came up with a concept for an elastic-band-covered fabric in 1963 and filed a patent related to hair accessories in 1986 titled "Hair Braiding and Tying Device."
-Colleen Larkin created elastic-band-covered fabric products known as "Ribbonbands" which were created and sold nationally in 40 states and in stores like Macy's and Neiman Marcus in the US from 1980-1984.
+Colleen Larkin created elastic-band-covered fabric products known as "Ribbonbands" which were created and sold nationally in 40 states and in stores such as Macy's and Neiman Marcus in the US from 1980 to 1984.
 In California during the early to mid 80s, The Body Shop developed and sold ponytail holders similar to the "Ribbonbands" design, which they called "Silkies" and "Stretchies".

 Rommy Hunt Revson received the patent for the scrunchie in 1987.
 She created the first prototype of the scrunchie because she wanted a gentler version of the metal hair ties used at the time.
 Prior to this, Revson was a house sitter in the Hamptons.
 She bought herself a $50 sewing machine and learned how to sew, developing the working prototype within weeks.
 Revson was inspired by the design of the elastic waistband on her sweatpants and named the decorative hair accessory the Scunci after her pet toy poodle.
 After patenting the design, Revson spent most of her time in legal disputes, both with manufacturers and her own lawyers.

-The Scunci name became modified to scrunchie, reflecting how the fabric of the accessory is bunched up.
+The Scunci name became modified to scrunchie, reflecting how the fabric of the accessory is bunched up, scrunching into a compact form.
 The term scrunchie has become a genericized trademark.
 The brand, Scünci, is owned by Conair.
-The company produces a number of products, including scrunchies, hair elastics, hair clips, and hair brands.
+The company produces a number of products, including scrunchies, hair elastics, hair clips, and hair bands.
 Their scrunchie product is known as The Original Scrunchie.

 Scrunchies were particularly popular in the 1980s and 1990s, including larger, more elaborate versions.
 Scrunchies regained popularity in the mid 2010s.